 How can there not be?
-With all the genres and subgenres in both fiction and nonfiction, it's hard to believe that there's no book in existence that would satisfy someone's need to read.
+With all the genres and subgenres in both fiction and nonfiction, it's hard to believe that there's no book in existence that wouldn't satisfy someone's need to read.

 But what happens when readers don't like to try new kinds of books?
 As I learned--they're missing out.

 Here are four misconceptions about genre fiction and why believing these really just means you're missing out on some great books.

 1) "I can't relate to characters who are doing weird things, like living on the moon, chasing vampires, and hunting down murderers."